On Markowitz's pseudodistance for conformal manifolds: Globally hyperbolic C-maximal spacetimes

 \subsection{Cauchy maximality}

-Given two globally hyperbolic spacetimes $M$ and $N$, a \emph{Cauchy embedding} from $M$ to $N$ is a conformal map $f:M\to N$ that sends a Cauchy hypersurface of $M$ to a Cauchy hypersurface of $N$. \begin{definition} A globally hyperbolic spacetime $M$ is $C$-\emph{maximal} if every Cauchy embedding $f:M\to N$ is onto. \end{definition} This notion was first introduced by Rossi \cite{Clara} as a conformal analogue of maximal spacetimes Lorentzian geometry \cite{Choquet-Bruhat_Geroch}, and was later studied by Smaï, see \cite{SmaiThese,smaï2023enveloping,smaï2025futures}.
-Our goal is to prove of the following theorem.
+A conformal spacetime $M$ is said to be \emph{globally hyperbolic} if it is \emph{causal}, meaning that it does not contain non-constant closed causal curves, and if its causal diamonds $J(x,y)$ are compact for every $x\leq y$.
+Globally hyperbolic spacetimes are characterized by the fact that they admit \emph{Cauchy hypersurfaces}, that is, topological hypersurfaces that intersect every inextendible causal curve exactly once, see \cite{MinguzziSanchez2008}.
+Given two globally hyperbolic spacetimes $M$ and $N$, a \emph{Cauchy embedding} from $M$ to $N$ is a conformal map $f:M\to N$ that sends a Cauchy hypersurface of $M$ to a Cauchy hypersurface of $N$. \begin{definition} A globally hyperbolic spacetime $M$ is $C$-\emph{maximal} if every Cauchy embedding $f:M\to N$ is surjective. \end{definition} This notion was introduced by Rossi \cite{Clara} as a conformal analog of maximal spacetimes in Lorentzian geometry \cite{Choquet-Bruhat_Geroch}, and was later studied by Smaï, see \cite{SmaiThese,smai2023enveloping,smai2025futures}.
+Our goal is to prove the following theorem.

 \begin{thm} Let $(M,[g])$ be a conformally flat, globally hyperbolic, $C$-maximal spacetime.
 Then $M$ is Markowitz hyperbolic if and only if $M$ is totally conformally lightlike incomplete. \end{thm}